0x4447-office/0x4447_webpage_documentation/docs/samba/1.2.0/README.md

 This product is intended to be used by Cloud professionals who have experience with Linux, Cloud Networking, and understand Cloud pricing.
 :::

+## Core Idea

+The core idea of this product was to design it in a way where there would be as little management as possible.
+This way you can focus on what matters and not have to manage yet another server.

+For this reason you should not make any changes to the underlying operating system, make manual changes in the configuration etc.

+We will provide over time updates to add features, fix bugs or update version of different packages.

+This product should be treaded as an appliance, use its featrues described bellow, and send featrue requests if some usefull capability is missing that could make your life easier.

 ## What is this product about

 We love the idea of the Office in the Cloud, and decided to create a NAS in the cloud where you could attach to the product a bunch of EBS drives and allowing you to mount them on your computers as if they were local to your network, given, you need to use a VPN to gain access to the private subnet.